-Looking for the best place to buy tires?
+Where is the best place to buy tires?

-But where should you go for the best experience and price when it comes to purchase and installation?
+Want the best experience and price when it comes to purchase and installation?

 Other metrics the magazine had its readers grade tire retailers on included the quality of installation, wait time for installation, cleanliness of the waiting area, checkout ease and return/exchange policies.